fb-pixel

 • Use and value diversity - There's a reason the mono-crops from Big Ag have damaged the life of the soil all across America.
 They're not healthy and they're not sustainable.
 Diversity on your homestead is so important.
 In the garden, for example, if planted with only tomatoes, what happens to that crop if you experience a late frost?
 All the tomato plants will be wiped out and you'll have nothing left to harvest.
 Diversity is also crucial for your animals, the gardens, for the pollinators, etc.

-• Use edges and value the marginal – We love looking at unused areas of our homestead for production.
-Last year we inoculated the woodchips on the edges of our garden paths and grew Wine Cap mushrooms.
+• Use edges and value the marginal - We love looking at unused areas of our homestead for production.
+Last year we inoculated the woodchips on the edges of our garden paths to grow Wine Cap mushrooms.
 Each year Carolyn forages for Arnica flowers to create homemade arnica oil (perfect for this homemade arnica salve recipe).
-Don’t overlook the edges!
+Don't overlook the edges!

 • Creatively use and respond to change - Fear is never a good motivator.
 Though sometimes that's what it takes to get us to act.
 Instead, utilize preparedness practices for the unknown.
 For more posts on being prepared be sure to check out the following: